bennovandorst/Rider-Agent/README.md

    npm start
    ```

-2. When prompted, select a SimRig (1 or 2)
+2. If prompted, select a SimRig (1, 2 or 3)

 3. The server will start listening for telemetry data and send it to the RabbitMQ queues.